EX-XDRiVER/Chart-Documentation/backgrounds/BackgroundIgnia.md

-## Events for Background: Ignia
+## Events for Background: BackgroundIgnia

+.xdrv Metadata: `STAGE_BACKGROUND=BackgroundIgnia`

 The format of events is as follows: `#EVENT=EventName,Argument1,Argument2` etc..

-- EnableBloomBeat
+- EnableBloomBeat (arg 1 (optional): start now)
-  - Enables bloom on every whole beat.
+  - Enables bloom on every whole beat, optionally a boolean can be provided to start the 'BloomBeat' effect immediately.
 - DisableBloomBeat
   - Disables the above event effect.
 - SetBloomIntensity (arg 1: intensity)